 How Seniors can Prevent Falls at Home

 Many seniors prefer to age in place to create a more genuine end of life experiences.
 However, seniors who live at home are at risk of falls.
 Statistics show that 6 out of 10 falls take place in home environments and nearly a third of aging people fall every year.
-Learning fall prevention tips for seniors and considering Senior In-Home Care in Sherman Oaks, California can ensure their safety.
+Learning fall prevention tips for seniors and considering Senior Home Care can ensure their safety.
 Here’s how you can prevent your seniors from falling at home:

 - Make Home Modifications